scholz-lab/GlowTracker/docs/software/tracking_explanation.md

 </figure>

 <p align="justify">
     Depending on the resizing method employed —such as the <code>cv2.resize()</code> for a basic resizing technique— there might be a necessity to apply a blur to the image before resizing.
-This blurring process aims to mitigate the potential <i>aliasing effect</i> that could arise during downsampling.
-Further details on the aliasing effect can be found <a href="https://en.wikipedia.org/wiki/Aliasing">here</a>.
+This blurring process aims to mitigate the potential <b>aliasing effect</b> that could arise during downsampling.
+Further details on the aliasing effect can be found <a href="https://en.wikipedia.org/wiki/Aliasing"><i>here</i></a>.
 </p>

 <figure class="center-figure">